 The word entrepreneur first appeared in a French dictionary in 1723 and came from the French word entreprendre, which means to undertake.
 Irish-French economist Richard Cantillon defined the term entrepreneur as someone that pays for goods at one price and then sells them at an uncertain price.
 It could be that they make a profit or a loss depending on the market, what they’re selling, and the demand for their goods.

 It wasn’t until 2010 that National Entrepreneur’s Day was established as an official day of recognition.
 Siamak Taghaddos, an entrepreneur himself, began a petition to officially recognize American entrepreneurs.
 Approximately six months later, and thousands of signatures later, President Obama proclaimed the last day of National Entrepreneur Week as the official National Entrepreneur’s Day.

-Some of The Biggest and Most Influential Entrepreneurs
+The Biggest and Most Influential Entrepreneurs

 America has always been considered a melting pot for cultures and ideas.
 Below, we’re celebrating five of the most influential entrepreneurs in American history and their achievements.

 Andrew Carnegie – “The way to become rich is to put all your eggs in one basket and then watch that basket.”

 Originally immigrating from Scotland to America, Andrew Carnegie was an entrepreneur born from the lower classes whose family immigrated to Pennsylvania.
 Carnegie ultimately ended up founding the Carnegie Steel Company, becoming one of the most influential companies in United States history.
 However, Carnegie didn’t just stop with steel, either.
 He successfully invested the money he made from Carnegie Steel Company into various other projects, including car companies, messenger services, and oil-rich land purchases.
 In 1919 Carnegie had a net worth of approximately $350 million, which would translate to roughly $5.5 billion today.